buildpacks/rfcs/text/0000-app-image-extensions.md

 Mixins already allow buildpack authors to create buildpacks that depend on an extended set of OS packages without affecting build time.
 However, it is not uncommon for application code to depend on OS packages.

-Given that app authors and platform maintainers experience increased build time directly, extending the stack at the app author's or platform maintainer's request may add flexibility without sacrificing performance.
+Given that app authors and platform maintainers experience increased build time directly, extending the stack at the app author's request may add flexibility without sacrificing performance.
 At the same time, we want the CNB interface to be highly orthogonal, which is why we've strived to "make everything a buildpack".
 Allowing some buildpacks to run with privileges would give users the flexibility they expect based on their experience with other tools like `Dockerfile`.

 The advantages of using a buildpack for privileged operations are the same as for unprivileged operations: they are composable, fast (caching), modular, reuseable, and safe.